jhahnfeld/sorfdb-web/README.md

-# bakrep-web
+# sorfdb-web

-Website for the bakterial genome repositry bakrep.
+Website for the bakterial sORF and small protein database sORFdb.

 ## Recommended IDE Setup